 - The two students with the highest scores will be declared winners.
 (The Jury reserves the right to declare fewer than two winners).

 - Balloting will be based on performance at the audition, not on expectation of possible performance at a later date.

 - The orchestra conductor shall place the winners on the remaining concerts of the season according to programming needs.

 - A student’s performance in the competition should not exceed 15 minutes duration without permission of the conductor.

 Past winners of the competition are ineligible to compete again.

-- A student must be enrolled as a Voice Major in the School of Music.
+- A student must be enrolled as a voice principle (BM, BA, BME) in the School of Music.